tomassiro/gocoin-whmcs/README.md

 The order status in the admin panel will be "Processing" when the order is placed and payment has been confirmed.

 #### Important Note:
-Version 1.0.0 of this plugin only supports US Dollars as the Base Currency.
+Version 1.1.0 of this plugin only supports US Dollars as the Base Currency.
 Please make sure your Currency is set to US Dollars.
 Support for additional currencies is coming soon.

-This plugin now supports Bitcoin, Litecoin as well as Dogecoin
+This plugin now supports Bitcoin,Dogecoin and Litecoin as well as Dogecoin

 ### 1. Installation
 [WHMCS](http://www.whmcs.com/) must be installed before installing this plugin.